 Beaufort, SC is the second oldest town in South Carolina. (photo by CTSB Volunteer)

-We're not surprised that Beaufort was voted the 2017 Best Small Town in the South by Southern Living magazine.
+We're not surprised that Beaufort was voted the Best Small Town in the South by Southern Living magazine many times.
 With it's rich history, beautiful landscape, and family friendly environment, Beaufort offers something for everyone.

 Whether you're a vacationer or a local rediscovering the beauty of the area, there are tons of great no cost activities to enjoy.
 Here are 5 great suggestions to help you discover some of what Beaufort has to offer.

 Penn Center was founded in 1862.
 It is one of the first schools founded specifically to educate freed enslaved people.
 The Penn Center grounds are beautiful and full of history.
 To learn more about Penn Center and to plan your visit go to: www.PennCenter.com

 Gantt Cottage at Penn Center where Dr. Martin Luther King lodged. (photo by CTSB volunteer)